WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

 5. Complete the following to verify that the traffic is being routed correctly.

-   At the Windows PowerShell prompt, enter the following command, and then press Enter:
+   At the Windows PowerShell prompt, enter the following command, and then select Enter:

    ```
    Test-NetConnection -TraceRoute 172.16.18.20